jahands/autofix-agent/apps/autofix/src/test/evals/README.md

 2. **Argument Passing** - Models provide appropriate arguments to tools
 3. **Response Quality** - Model responses are factually correct and helpful

+**Note**: The evals use GPT-4o for reliable tool calling, while the production AutofixAgent uses Workers AI (llama-4-scout-17b-16e-instruct) for cost efficiency and integration benefits.

 ## Setup

 These evals use Cloudflare AI Gateway for model access and run in Cloudflare Workers runtime via `vitest-pool-workers`.